sympa-community/gpldoc/man/sympa_config.5.md

     site (`sympa.conf`)

 "Return-Path" means envelope sender (a.k.a.
 "UNIX From") which will be alternative to sender of messages without "From" field.
 "Resent-From" may also be inserted before "From", because some mailers add it into redirected messages and keep original "From" field intact.
-In particular cases, "Return-Path" can not give right sender: several mail gateway products rewrite envelope sender and add original one as non-standard field such as "X-Envelope-From".
+In particular cases, "Return-Path" can not give right sender: Several mail gateway products rewrite envelope sender and add original one as non-standard field such as "X-Envelope-From".
 If that is the case, you might want to insert it in place of "Return-Path".

 Example: